What is the Coll Way?

-• Our staff train in restorative practices
+• Our staff are warm and demanding and train in restorative practices

 As a school we know that consistent and timely attendance is an essential key to unlock student achievement and potential.